CharOConnell/chateaux-of-brittany/README.md

 ## Testing
 Testing for the welcome photos:
 - I wanted to have the photos for all screen sizes, but I had 10 photos I wanted to use, so I had to create a system in the grid that would be suitable for all screen sizes
-- Three columns looked messy with the 10 photos, so I moved it to having 5 per row, but this did not look good for smaller screen sizes
+- Three columns looked messy with the 10 photos, so I moved it to having 4 and 6 per row respectively, but this did not look good for smaller screen sizes
 - For smaller screen sizes, I experimented with 4 on a row, but this again looked not as chic as I wanted, so I tested it with two rows of 3, and one of 4
 - I then checked using Chrome Developer Tools to check with all different variants provided there to make sure that it still looked how I wanted it to